 Centre for Integrated Rural Development

-Realizing its social responsibility, the University has established the Centre for Integrated Rural Development (CIRD) in December, 2009 with the aim of bringing about integrated rural development through technology transfer to the farmers for the improvement in agricultural production and quality of life.
-The centre would also focus on injecting new technological inputs in agriculture and agro based industries such as biotechnology, biodiversity, eco-technology, etc., and also encourage the farmers to grow tree-born oil seeds for bio-diesel production.
+Realizing its social responsibility, the University has established the Centre for Integrated Rural Development (CIRD) in December, 2009 with the aim of bringing about integrated rural development through technology transfer to the farmers for improvement in agricultural production and quality of life.
+The centre would also focus on injecting new technological inputs in agriculture and agro-based industries such as bio-technology, bio-diversity, eco-technology, etc., and also encourage the farmers to grow tree-born oil seeds for bio-diesel production.

 The centre would act as a catalyst to improve the quality of human life in rural India through its pilot demonstrations and extension programmes.
 The approach is based on the principle of social inclusion in access to technologies to bridge the gap between the rich and poor.

-ObjectivesKeeping the sole aim as “poverty alleviation and improvement of standards of life” for the rural community of Indian population, the centre aims at:
+ObjectivesWith the sole aim of “poverty alleviation and improvement of standards of life” for the rural community of India, the centre aims at:

 - Dissemination of improved technical know-how through participatory research to enable the targeted group to acquire better skill for their work.

-- Showing newer income generating means through utilization of the resources available around them through organizing training programmes, workshops and seminars.
+- Showing newer income generating means through utilization of the resources available around them by organizing training programmes, workshops and seminars.

 - Encouragement of farmers in dry belts to cultivate plants which give oil seeds for bio-diesel production.